BradleyColson/Tableau_Practice/README.md

 # Tableau_Practice

-I've studied a lot from Data Analyst YouTubers such as "Alex the Analyst" and "Lore So What" who are active leaders in their field.
-They both stated that Tableau is more popular in the workplace than Power BI.

-So, I took a data set called Credit Risks from Kaggle to practice Tableau.
+I took a data set called Credit Risks from Kaggle to practice Tableau.
 Kaggle is know for pretty clean data, but data cleaning what's my goal.

 The dashboard is posted here.